bug400/capasm/README.md

 computers.

-Essential part of the software suite is the assembler *capasm* which is almost compatible to the assembler of the HP-83/85 Assembler ROM.
+Essential part of the software suite is the assembler *capasm* which is almost compatible to the assembler of the HP-83/85 Assembler ROM and the HP-86/87 Assembler ROM.

-In addition the CAPASM suite provides utilities to post-process the assembled object files to LEX- or LIF image files in order to use the assembled files in emulators or "real" hardware.
+In addition the CAPASM suite provides tools to post-process the assembled object files to LEX-, LIF image or ROM files in order to use the assembled files in emulators or "real" hardware.

 The CAPASM software is entirely written in Python3 and was successfully